 Harrington’s Pie & Mash, April 2017.
 A piping hot bowl of pie, mash and liquor is a long-standing pre-football tradition in my family.
 When I was a kid my dad used to take me to A. Cooke’s in Shepherd’s Bush for a hearty feed on the way to see QPR.
 But sadly Cooke’s shut its doors for good in the summer of 2015 and now only exists for online orders.
 “There’s a pie and mash place in Tooting Bec!” my friend told me; so off we went to this time capsule eatery on Selkirk Road.
 The moment you walk through the door it feels like you’ve been transported back to the 1950s, which might well be the last time the place enjoyed a lick of paint.
 Nevertheless, the old dear behind the counter is exceptionally friendly and the food is plentiful, honest, working class grub that warms the cockles.
 There are four family-size booths to sit at, a large wooden stencil of a sailboat on the main wall and Harry Potter themed boxes for the condiments.

 Tooting Bec Underground Station, April 2017.
 Wherever I go during my London excursions, it invariably starts here at the local tube stop.
 Situated on the northern line between Balham and Tooting Broadway, the station was designed by legendary London Underground architect Charles Holden and opened its doors in 1926.
-No matter my destination, it seems I can get wherever I need to go in about forty minutes, from Greenwich and Hampstead, to Victoria Coach Station, Loftus Road and Hyde Park.
+No matter where I’m going in London, it seems I can get wherever I need to in about forty minutes.
 And I’m always a bit tickled by the Thought of the Day board in the main hall.
-Armed to the teeth with luggage as I head off to Heathrow Airport for yet another year in China, I pause for a moment to take in a dose of Tooting Bec wisdom: Ageing Is About Mind Over Matter.
+Armed to the teeth with luggage as I headed off to Heathrow Airport for yet another year in China, I pause for a moment to take in a dose of Tooting Bec wisdom: Ageing Is About Mind Over Matter.
 If you Don’t Mind, Then It Doesn’t Matter – Mark Twain.